From billions to bankruptcy: Never ignore the need to innovate

 Slumber parties ruled the weekends when I was young.
 The minute Friday’s school bell signaled the start of a weekend, my friends and I knew it wouldn’t be long before the fun began.

-The evenings started with outdoor adventure and when the sun went down, we’d ride (with an adult driver) to the nearby Blockbuster video rental store to brows the astounding aisles pick out an epic VHS to watch together over snacks, snuggled in sleeping bags and dressed in the most stylish sleepwear.
+The evenings started with outdoor adventure and when the sun went down, we’d ride (with an adult driver) to the nearby Blockbuster video rental store to browse the astounding aisles and pick out an epic VHS to watch together over snacks, snuggled in sleeping bags and dressed in the most stylish sleepwear.

 I don’t remember what we ate or what we wore, but I distinctly recall the case that held our ever-so-special video tape.
 It was white, with a royal blue and yellow graphic of a film strip.
 Inside the case, we’d find a (PG or PG-13 rated) 2-hour escape to an unforgettable tale of laughter, fright or mystery.

 My friends and I lived for weekend memories made around fun times that finished with a movie.
 We thought that sure-bet source of entertainment would always be there for us, just down the street.

 But times changed.
 The year 2010 rolled around and because the video rental market was transformed by digitalization and innovative entertainment providers, our legendary video store filed for bankruptcy and closed its doors.